sam-marsh/ant-game/quality-manual/documentation/project-plan/project-plan.md

 |     | 2.
 Senior/other member speak to each involved individual separately to gather information to make a decision, or to   |     |     manage them separately.
 |     | 3.
 Forcefully request members to solve dispute/
 |     | 4.
 Ask for outside aid, either from ‘customer’ or higher management to put the conflicting members back into place.
 | 7   | The member in question should first speak to a single member to display grievances.
-This member can then talk to the
+They can then talk to the
 |     | rest of the team.
 An overall team discussion can then take place, where people can give their honest opinions as to  |     |  why they put forward the score in question.
 An honest conversation, where each person’s views are put forward will  |     | most likely dissolve the argument.
 Any further quarrelling will require the input of the ‘client’, who can be told of |     | each person’s views,  and express their thoughts on how the score shall be assigned.
 | 8/9	| If code is taking longer, prioritise certain aspects, to focus on the vital elements, with parts ie the GUI created in |     |   simpler formats.
 |     | If a certain piece of documentation is obstructing the start/continuation of the coding, perhaps leave it till later  |     | if not vital to the design/later implementation or testing phases.